lbal837/capstone/README.md

 - Refer to the Backend
   README [here](https://github.com/uoa-compsci399-s1-2023/project-team-4/blob/main/backend/README.md)

-The below encompasses the future plans for the project which has reliance on AWS to some capacity.

-* Provide medical suggestions and analyses based on the data collected.

 ## Acknowledgements

 We would like to acknowledge the following resources that were indispensable in our development process: